Executive Summary

 4.4 Code-Related Harassment

-While often a pattern of comments or conduct, in limited circumstances, a singular incident may be recognized as harassment, depending on the nature of the comment or conduct.
+while often a pattern of comments or conduct, in limited circumstances, a singular incident may be recognized as harassment, depending on the nature of the comment or conduct.

 4.5 Workplace Violence (also defined in the Equity and Inclusive Education policy)

-The exercise of physical force by a person against a worker, in a workplace, that causes or could cause physical injury;
+the exercise of physical force by a person against a worker, in a workplace, that causes or could cause physical injury;

 an attempt to exercise physical force against a worker, in a workplace, that could cause physical injury to the worker; or